daniel-lofaso-hub/se_project_spots/README.md

 - Intro
 - Figma
-- Images
+- Github

 **Intro**

 In this project, I created a webpage that has functionality on desktop, tablet, and mobile browsers.
-We utilized HTML and CSS with Responsive Design.
+I utilized HTML and CSS with Responsive Design.

 **Figma**